richtastic/ff/src/3DR/wiki/app.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+WHO IS FIRST?

+world.initAllP3DPatches(additionalPoints);

+world.initAffineFromP3DPatches(additionalPoints);

+triples:
+- each point needs to be updated using the new K matrix -> calculate & update it before inserted into world

+why are points still noisy / even with sub-pixel reprojection error

+- how to use different Ks when calculating triples ?
+	- for each camera with the same ID:
+		- average the K matrix equally / based on some error ...

+- sparse patch udpating same as dense?
+- update patches after K update? x saving cameras to pairs
+-
+-

+3DR
+	- new simple set
+	- use the camera in the correct locations
+	- use a 'default' camera
+	- do camera optimizing & averaging
+	- check each of various algorithms
+	- check how patch algorithms work

+- what happens with a camera intrinsic matrix is changed?:
+	-> the estimated DLT 3D location changes
+	-> the projected 2D location changes

 lots of steps have a non-linear piece to go from LINEAR ESTIMATE to more accurate setting
 	- P3D are reset every time
 	=> do P3Ds need to run the nonlinear step after linear step each time?
+		- does normal & size need to be updated?

 - is patch-size/normal all figured out yet?